dkj/CrazyLIMS/docs/security-model.md

 ## Service Accounts & Token Lifecycle

-- Service accounts live in `lims.api_clients` with metadata such as `allowed_roles`, contact email, and auditing columns.
+- Service accounts are standard `lims.users` records marked with `is_service_account = true`.
+They receive the same role assignments as other users via `lims.user_roles`.
-- Token digests are stored in `lims.api_tokens`; plaintext secrets are never persisted.
+- Token digests live in `lims.user_tokens`; plaintext secrets are never persisted.
 A six-character `token_hint` (trailing characters of the plaintext) helps operators identify which credential a user is referencing.
+Administrators can inspect all tokens, while individual users may read their own entries thanks to row-level policies.
-- Administrators generate new credentials by calling `lims.create_api_token(api_client_id, plain_token, expires_at, metadata)` while logged in with sufficient privileges.
-The function enforces minimum length and records `created_by`.
+- Administrators generate new credentials by calling `lims.create_api_token(user_id, plain_token, allowed_roles, expires_at, metadata)` while logged in with sufficient privileges.
+The function enforces minimum length, records `created_by`, and defaults the token’s allowed roles to the user’s current assignments when not explicitly provided.
 - Tokens can be revoked by setting `revoked_at`/`revoked_by` or deleting the row.
-Active counts and last use timestamps are exposed through `lims.v_api_client_overview`.
+Active counts and last use timestamps are exposed through `lims.v_api_token_overview`.
 - Downstream integration layers should exchange the token for a JWT (future phase) or validate against the stored digest before mapping to an allowed role.

 ## Verification